-When you arrive at Jungle Island you will receive a map and a list of showtimes that you will be able to enjoy while you visit the park.
-This will help you make sure that you go to every attraction and don’t miss out on any amazing experiences.
+Hold on to the map.
+When you arrive at Jungle Island you will receive a map and a list of showtimes for all of the performances that you’ll be able to enjoy while you visit the park.

-- Arrive early.
-By arriving early you’ll not only be able to enjoy more exhibits and shows, but you’ll also be able to find a great parking spot.
+Arrive early.
+By arriving early you’ll not only be able to enjoy more exhibits and shows, you’ll also be able to find a great parking spot.

 What You Should Bring